 by practicing a land stewardship ethic that integrates the reforestation,

-managing, growing, nurturing and harvesting of trees for useful
+managing, growing, nurturing and harvesting of trees for

-diversity, wildlife and aquatic habitat, recreation, and aesthetics.
+biological diversity, wildlife and aquatic habitat, recreation,

 The SFI program is a comprehensive system of principles,

-objectives and performance measures developed by foresters, conservationists
+objectives and performance measures developed by foresters,

-are being managed in a sustainable manner.
+ensures forests are being managed in a sustainable manner.

 SFI's profile in Canada continues to grow as Forest Management

 practices evolve and improve.
-A number of companies have
+A number of companies

-To learn more about the SFI program, please visit SFI's website.
+To learn more about the SFI program, please visit

 To stay informed you can also view the SFI blog "Good for Forests"

 or the SFI monthly newsletter "SFI in Brief"